New research reveals peer-based connection supports healing, growth after loss

 "TAPS has been a pioneer in proving that peer connections – a widow comforting another widow, a sister relating to another sister, a father finding support with another dad – are therapeutic for all who are grieving a loss.
 From those connections, tremendous healing takes place," said Deborah Mullen, whose husband, retired Adm.
 Mike Mullen, served as Chairman of the Joint Chiefs of Staff from 2007 to 2011.

-To read the full study, please click here.
+View the full report Peer Support for Bereaved Survivors: Systematic Review of Evidence and Identification of Best Practices.
 For more information about TAPS, please visit the website.

 The Tragedy Assistance Program for Survivors (TAPS) is the national organization providing compassionate care for the families of America's fallen military heroes and has offered support to more than 70,000 surviving family members of our fallen military and their caregivers since 1994.
 TAPS provides peer-based emotional support, grief and trauma resources, grief seminars and retreats for adults, Good Grief Camps for children, case work assistance, connections to community-based care, online and in-person support groups and a 24/7 resource and information helpline for all who have been affected by a death in the Armed Forces.
 Services are provided free of charge.
 For more information go to www.taps.org or call the toll-free TAPS resource and information helpline at 1.800.959.TAPS (8277).